 &lt;sup>2 Unless otherwise specified, all ECF references in this Opinion are to the docket in Canty v.
 Day et al., 13 Civ.
 5629 (KBF).

-For the reasons set forth below, defendants' motion to dismiss is GRANTED and these actions are DISMISSED without prejudice.
+For the reasons set forth below, defendants' motion is GRANTED and these actions are DISMISSED in the manner described below.

 I. FACTS

 A. The Parties